anweshar99/Technical-Writing-Portfolio/README.md

 # Mobile Data Collection API

 ## Overview
-This API supports a mobile application used by field consultants to collect and manage farmer data across FPOs.
+This API supports a mobile application (see the [User Guide](./user-guide.md) used by field consultants to collect and manage farmer data across FPOs.
 It enables real-time data capture and retrieval.

 ---